Tyre pressure monitoring1

-If the symbol first flashes for approximately one minute and then changes to a constant glow, it may indicate that the system cannot detect or warn of low tyre pressure as intended.
+If the symbol first flashes for about one minute and then changes to a constant glow, it may indicate that the system cannot detect or warn of low tyre pressure as intended.

 Each tyre, including the spare tyre*, should be checked once a month.
 When checking, the tyre should be cold and have the air pressure recommended by the car manufacturer specified on the tyre pressure label or in the tyre pressure table.
 If the car has tyres of a different size than that recommended by the manufacturer, find out what the correct air pressure level is for these.

-Driving with tyres that have tyre pressure that is too low may cause the tyre to overheat, which can cause a puncture.
-Low tyre pressure also reduces fuel efficiency as well as tyre service life, and can affect car handling and stopping ability.
+Driving on tyres with low tyre pressure may cause the tyre to overheat, which can cause a puncture.
+Low tyre pressure also reduces fuel efficiency and tyre service life, and can affect car handling and stopping ability.
 Note that TPMS does not replace regular tyre maintenance.
 It is the driver's responsibility to maintain correct tyre pressure, even if the limit for low tyre pressure has not been reached so that the indicator symbol illuminates.

 The car is also equipped with a TPMS system fault indicator, which indicates when the system is not functioning correctly.
 The TPMS system fault indicator is combined with the indicator symbol for low tyre pressure.
 When the system detects a fault, the symbol in the driver display will flash for about one minute and then remain illuminated.
 This procedure will be repeated when the car is started until the fault has been rectified.
 When the symbol is illuminated, the system's ability to detect or warn of low tyre pressure may be affected.

-A TPMS system fault can occur for several reasons, such as after changing to a spare tyre, or changing tyres or wheels that prevent TPMS from functioning correctly.
+A TPMS system fault can occur for several reasons, such as after changing to a spare tyre, or changing tyres or wheels that prevent TPMS from functioning properly.

-Always check the indicator symbol for TPMS after changing one or more tyres in order to ensure the new tyre or wheel is working correctly with TPMS.
+Always check the indicator symbol for TPMS after changing one or more tyres to make sure the new tyre or wheel is functioning correctly with TPMS.

 Messages in the driver display